[OVERVIEW]

 ====

-Giga Drain, along with Roost, provid Decidueye with additional longevity, but Leaf Storm can provide immediate power to surprise opponents expecting physically offensive Decidueye sets.
-U-turn allows Decidueye to pivot on opposing Competitive Pokemon like Kilowattrel and Galarian Articuno who might otherwise take advantage of Defog, but it can also choose to run Shadow Ball and hit Grass-resistant Pokemon like Kilowattrel or Tornadus for neutral damage.
+Giga Drain, along with Roost, provides Decidueye with additional longevity, but Leaf Storm can provide immediate power to surprise opponents expecting physically offensive Decidueye sets.
+U-turn allows Decidueye to pivot on opposing Competitive Pokemon like Kilowattrel and Galarian Articuno that might otherwise take advantage of Defog, but Decidueye can also choose to run Shadow Ball to hit Grass-resistant Pokemon like Kilowattrel and Tornadus for neutral damage.
+With an Impish nature, Knock Off can be run as Decidueye's main attack, since it lets Decidueye threaten item-reliant Pokemon like Kilowattrel, Tornadus, and Incineroar that would otherwise easily take advantage of it.
 The given EV spread allows Decidueye to outspeed Adamant Incineroar, which otherwise threatens it with Knock Off.
-Tera Fairy allows Decidueye to resist Dark-type attacks from foes like Incineroar, Mienshao, and Toxicroak, while Tera Water protects it from Fire-types like Chandelure and Infernape.
-Tera Poison is an all-around solid defensive option, removing all of Decidueye's original type weaknesses.
+Tera Fairy allows Decidueye to resist Dark-type attacks from foes like Incineroar, Scrafty, and Toxicroak, as well as Flamigo's Scrappy Close Combat, while Tera Water protects it from Fire-types like Chandelure and Infernape.
+Tera Poison is an all-around solid defensive option, removing all of Decidueye's original weaknesses and specifically letting it resist Flamigo's Scrappy Close Combat and Poison-type attacks from foes like Alolan Muk.

-Decidueye requires teammates capable of checking Incineroar, as Defog allows it in for free.
-Vaporeon, Milotic, and Diancie resist Incineroar's STAB moves and can patch up Decidueye's weakness to Fire- and Ghost-types like Chandelure and Brambleghast.
-Hazard-weak teammates appreciate Decidueye's Defog, particularly Fire- and Flying-types like Choice Specs Chandelure and itemless Tornadus.
-Decidueye also acts as a check to Paldean Tauros-W, which Water- and Fighting-weak Pokemon like Diancie, Gligar, and Porygon-Z appreciate.
+Decidueye requires teammates capable of checking Incineroar, as Defog lets it in for free.
+Vaporeon, Milotic, and Diancie resist Incineroar's STAB moves and can patch up Decidueye's weakness to Fire- and Flying-types like Chandelure and Kilowattrel.
+Entry hazard-weak teammates appreciate Decidueye's Defog, particularly Fire- and Flying-types like Choice Specs users such as Chandelure as well as Alolan Ninetales and itemless Tornadus.
+Decidueye also checks Paldean Tauros-W, which Water- and Fighting-weak Pokemon like Diancie, Gligar, Incineroar, and Porygon-Z appreciate.

 [STRATEGY COMMENTS]